panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 The expression `array[index]` is named *property accessor*, which evaluates to the array item located at `index`.

-In most of the cases, if you'd like to access the item by a positive index &mdash; the square brackets accessor is the way to go.
+In most cases, if you'd like to access the item by a positive index &mdash; the square brackets accessor is the way to go.
 It has a simple and readable syntax.

 But sometimes you'd like to access the array elements from the end, rather than from the beginning.
 For example, to access the last element of the array: